roeeSch/data_exercise/README.md

 ### Objective: WIP

 Your job is to come up with the classifier and explain your approach.
+Follow the instructions in the Jupyter-Notebook.